Emergency - Call Amherst College Police

 - Individual departments should conduct a Departmental Hazard and Risk Management Assessment (DHRMA), a comprehensive assessment of the department’s ability to handle emergency situations, including emergency egress, personnel accountability and special needs, and to be able to maintain our core responsibilities, to the best of our abilities.

-Departments should identify a primary and secondary Emergency Coordinator, and complete the “Emergency Plan Blank Forms for Departments” located in the left panel, and return it to the Office of Environmental Health and Safety for inclusion into the Amherst College All Hazards Plan.
+Departments should identify a primary and secondary Emergency Coordinator, and complete the “Emergency Plan Blank Forms for Departments” located in the left panel, and return it to the Department of Emergency Management.